 Examples include the Wollondilly Anglican College Anzac Memorial Shelter and Statue (left) and the Gunnedah Vietnam Veterans Murals (right).

 Individual stones or bushrocks with plaques attached are a common memorial type.
 Sandstone, granite, and basalt are popular choices.
 They can be in their natural form or with some shaping of the surface.

 A pool or pool complex that has been dedicated as a war memorial.
-They are often Council or community run facilities and can include admission and changeroom buildings.
+They are often run by local councils or community organisations and can include admission and changeroom buildings.